lctribolati/duckhunt/README.md

 Inside the src folder you can find the duckhunt package, which contains the DuckHunt.java file (main).
 To run the game click run inside the DuckHunt.java file or use the DuckHunt.jar file provided inside the dist folder.

+We used all the original icons and sounds.
+The game consists in trying to catch the flying duck shooting at it, considering that the speed is incrementally increasing with rounds.
+There is not a limit in how far you can go with rounds, though the game was thought to last around 7-8 rounds.

+Enjoy!